History of the Dominican Republic: Independence: First Republic (1844–1861)

 On July 16, 1838, Juan Pablo Duarte together with Pedro Alejandrino Pina, Juan Isidro Pérez, Felipe Alfau, Benito González, Félix María Ruiz, Juan Nepomuceno Ravelo and Jacinto de la Concha founded a secret society called La Trinitaria to win independence from Haiti.
 A short time later, they were joined by Matías Ramón Mella, and Francisco del Rosario Sánchez.
-In 1843, they participated in the Reform Revolution, a liberal revolution that sought to overthrow Boyer.
+In 1843, they allied with a Haitian movement in overthrowing Boyer.
 Because they had revealed themselves as revolutionaries working for Dominican independence, the new Haitian president, Charles Rivière-Hérard, exiled or imprisoned the leading Trinitarios (Trinitarians).
 At the same time, Buenaventura Báez, an Azua mahogany exporter and deputy in the Haitian National Assembly, was negotiating with the French Consul-General for the establishment of a French protectorate.
 In an uprising timed to preempt Báez, on February 27, 1844, the Trinitarios declared independence from Haiti, expelling all Haitians and confiscating their property.
 The Trinitarios were backed by Pedro Santana, a wealthy cattle-rancher from El Seibo who commanded a private army of peons who worked on his estates.

 War of Independence

 On March 10, 1844, Hérard sent three columns totaling 30,000 troops into the Dominican Republic, but the Dominicans defeated the Haitian army by March 30.
 On April 15, three Dominican schooners defeated a Haitian brigantine and two Haitian schooners off the coast of Azua.
 As a result of these Haitian defeats, Hérard was overthrown on May 3, leading to a temporary suspension of Haitian military operations.
 On June 17, 1845, Dominican troops invaded Haitian territory in retaliation for border raids, capturing two Haitian towns and establishing a fortified position.
 The Haitian army counterattacked on July 22, driving the invaders back across the frontier.

 On August 6, 1845, Haitian President Jean-Louis Pierrot ordered an invasion of the Dominican Republic.
 On September 17, Dominican troops defeated the Haitian vanguard on the southern frontier, repelling a cavalry charge.
 Pierrot issued "letters of marque" against ships trading with the Dominican Republic and declared all Dominican ports closed on September 27, but lacked a navy to enforce this.
 Haitian privateers attacked Dominican merchant ships, damaging their trade.

-On September 27, 1845, Dominican troops defeated a Haitian army at the battle of "Beler," a frontier fortification, resulting in the deaths of three Haitian generals, including the army's commander.
+On the same day, Dominican troops defeated a Haitian army at the battle of "Beler," a frontier fortification, resulting in the deaths of three Haitian generals, including the army's commander.
 On October 28, another Haitian force attacked the frontier fort "El Invencible" but was repulsed after five hours of fighting.
 A Haitian squadron carrying troops to Puerto Plata was driven aground by bad weather on December 21, and the admiral and 148 others were taken prisoner.
 Shortly after announcing a new campaign for 1846, Pierrot was overthrown on February 27.